UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_a.rst

 Each of the labs is broken down into three stages: two stages of *tutorial style* or *problem style* steps to work through; and one assignment to help you test your knowledge.
 From the `unit delivery plan <https://uom-eee-eeen11202.github.io/chapters/course_administration/unit_delivery_plan.html>`_ each lab is expected to take approximately three hours in total.
 If taking the course in person in Manchester, you have a two hour lab allocated where individual support will be available for asking questions.
 You're then expected to complete the lab tasks in your own time.

-The contents of lab A are:
+The contents of Lab A are:

 .. toctree::
    :maxdepth: 1

    lab_a_stage_1
    lab_a_stage_2
-   assignment_a